nihilisticneuralnet/Code-da-Vinci/README.md

 ## Introduction

-This project is a simple implementation of a genetic algorithm to recreate an image using polygons.
+This project is a simple implementation of a genetic algorithm to recreate an image using polygons and uses a parallel genetic algorithm for optimization.

 ## Approach